billbertking1/Sky-Of-Grind/README.md

 # Credits:

  - Thanks to Diatonius1 for helping us as an artist for the pack.
  - Thanks to WithersChat for helping us with texturing and other help.
+(All the Infinity Material Set Items.)
+ - Thanks to Jamiscus for the heavy plating textures.